immjolnir/drive/docs/c++3google_protobuf_message.md

   // required fields.
   PROTOBUF_ATTRIBUTE_REINITIALIZES bool ParsePartialFromArray(const void* data,
                                                               int size);

+    // Parse a protocol buffer from a C++ istream.
+If successful, the entire
+  // input will be consumed.
+  PROTOBUF_ATTRIBUTE_REINITIALIZES bool ParseFromIstream(std::istream* input);
+  // Like ParseFromIstream(), but accepts messages that are missing
+  // required fields.
+  PROTOBUF_ATTRIBUTE_REINITIALIZES bool ParsePartialFromIstream( std::istream* input);

   // Serialization ---------------------------------------------------
   // Methods for serializing in protocol buffer format.
 Most of these